A timeline of the Menendez brothers’ double-murder case

 2025

 Feb.
-21: Hochman says his office will oppose a new trial for the Menendez brothers.
-He cast doubt on the evidence of sexual abuse.
-The following week, Newsom orders the state parole board to conduct a “comprehensive risk assessment” to determine whether the brothers have been rehabilitated and if they would pose a danger to the public if released.
+21: Hochman says his office will oppose a new trial for the brothers.
+He casts doubt on the evidence of sexual abuse.
+The following week Newsom orders the state parole board to conduct a “comprehensive risk assessment” to determine whether the brothers have been rehabilitated and if they would pose a danger to the public if released.

-March 10: Hochman says his office won’t support resentencing the brothers because they have repeatedly lied about why they killed their parents.
+March 10: Hochman says his office will not support resentencing because they brothers have repeatedly lied about why they killed their parents.

 April 11: A judge denies prosecutors’ request to withdraw their resentencing petition.
 The following week, resentencing hearings scheduled are delayed due to disputes among prosecutors and the brothers’ lawyers, who say they will ask to remove Hochman’s office from the case.